py5coding/py5book/content/live_coding.md

 py5_tools.live_coding.activate()
 ```

 That's it.
 Don't call [](/reference/sketch_run_sketch).
 The above command will start Live Coding and open the Sketch window.
 Each time you execute a Jupyter Notebook cell, the Sketch code will update.
 Unlike Live Coding in a *.py file, saving the Jupyter Notebook does not update the Sketch.
-Live Coding is syncing the Sketch code with the executed py5 code in the Jupyter Notebook.
+Live Coding is syncing the Sketch code with the executed Python code in the Jupyter Notebook.

 ### Optional Function Arguments